Skip to Content

 -d, --dir <path>Theme directory path

-1. Checks that finqu-theme-dev is installed and available on your PATH
+1. Confirms that finqu-theme-dev is installed and available on your PATH.

-2. Checks whether finqu-theme-dev authentication has already been completed
+2. Checks whether finqu-theme-dev has already been authenticated.

-3. Automatically starts finqu-theme-dev auth if credentials are missing
+3. Starts finqu-theme-dev auth automatically if credentials are missing.

-4. Starts the local theme development server with finqu-theme-dev serve
+4. Launches the local preview server with finqu-theme-dev serve.

-The finqu-theme-dev tool uses its own credentials file at ~/.finqu-theme-dev/credentials.json and requires a channel API key.
-This is separate from the OAuth access token used by finqu sign-in.
+finqu-theme-dev keeps its own credentials in ~/.finqu-theme-dev/credentials.json and uses a channel API key.
+That is separate from the OAuth token managed by finqu sign-in.

 # Start the local development server finqu theme dev # Custom port and theme directory finqu theme dev --port 8080 --dir ./theme